GiovanniStephens/text-EDA/README.md

 # text-EDA
-This repo is for my text exploratory data analysis (EDA).
+This repo is for my text exploratory data analysis (EDA). it is currently not being maintained or used. it will need some love before it is handy again.

 # Things to include:
 - [x] Word counts (This can be done without SpaCy.)